SO-CEO-Piyush/spotlight-config/README.md

 docker run -p 5000:5000 media-pipeline
 ```

-In production, the React frontend is served by the Express backend at http://localhost:5000
+In production, the React frontend is served by the Express backend at http://localhost:5000# spotlight-config